 - Improve the integration of mental health, physical health, youth support and social care services

 - Deliver patient-friendly services, which improve reach, access and engagement with the target group

 - Reduce the burden on public services through managing patients’ wider health and social needs more effectively and at an earlier stage

 - Provide local young people with the genuine opportunity to shape the way that services are delivered

 - Ensure we can afford healthcare for years to come

 - Inter-link with wider services/plans outcomes (EHCP, Leaving Care etc.)

-Therapeutic interventions will be delivered by multi-skilled professionals including mental health clinicians that will work with EWMHS to assist in developing a management plan.
+Therapeutic interventions will be delivered by multi-skilled professionals including mental health clinicians that will work with CAMHS to assist in developing a management plan.
 We will offer regular case discussion meetings with professionals from all agencies involved with the young adult to plan for care and needs, this will include clinical follow-up and limited intervention.

 Transition champions will support the plan and navigation of the system for the young adult to help develop a more young-people friendly environment.
-We will assist both with transition from EWMHS and work with young adults coming into adult mental health services for the first time.
+We will assist both with transition from CAMHS and work with young adults coming into adult mental health services for the first time.